Woolloongabba Bikeway project - Woolloongabba

 |Concerns about the removal of right turns from Annerley Road||Council will remove right turns at Crown Street, Heaslop Street, Lockhart Street, Gloucester Street, Grove Street and Abingdon Street to ensure safety for all road users and to improve traffic flow along Annerley Road.|

-Construction of the project is anticipated to start in mid-2018 and be completed by early 2019.
+Construction of the project is anticipated to start in late-2018 and be completed by mid-2019.
 Further details will be provided to the community closer to the start of construction.

 - a safe corridor for cyclists travelling along Annerley Road and Stanley Street in both directions.